Invite friends and family to read the obituary and add memories.

 “The challenge in life, I feel, is to be emotionally touched by our everyday experiences.
 We need to laugh, listen, and love.
 This way we know we have lived and can say we left no song unsung.”

-Gerald Kuecher’s life was full, rich and impactful and his easy going nature, grateful spirit and infectious laugh will be greatly missed by the many people who knew and loved him.
+Gerald Kuecher’s life was full, rich and impactful and his easy-going nature, grateful spirit and infectious laugh will be deeply missed by the many people who knew and loved him.

 A Celebration of Gerald Kuecher’s Life will be held on April 26, 2026 at 3:00 pm (eastern time) at Harbert Community Church at 6444 Harbert Road in Sawyer, Michigan 49125.
 A service will be followed by a reception in the spirit of Gerry’s love for life and friends.
 Online condolences accepted at www.PikeFH.com.